Das-Swarup/antigravity/Readme.md

 - ✅ Use Gemini CLI to generate your portfolio
 - ✅ Open the project manually in Antigravity IDE
 - ✅ Deploy to Cloud Run from Antigravity
-- ✅ Get a live public URL 🎉
+- ✅ Get a live public URL for your resume 🎉

 ---